FairwindsOps/insights-docs/docs/technical-details/agent/agent-installation-rbac.md

-# Required Permissions to Install the Agent
+# Permissions to Install the Agent

 This is the required set of permissions to install the Fairwinds insights-agent and insights-admission charts.
-Note, this does not include any sub-charts that might be included (such as the prometheus chart).
+Note, this is not guaranteed to include any sub-charts that might be installed, however we have attempted to include resources for some additional dependencies.
 Please refer to the chart maintainers for that information.

 ```
 apiVersion: rbac.authorization.k8s.io/v1